ab-inbev-ze-company/ze-code-challenges/data-science.md

 *...
 Kaggle for the win!*

-To evaluate for Zé's `Data Science` positions, we ask you to give a look to the following Kaggle challenge:
+To evaluate for Zé's `Data Science` positions, we ask you to take a look to the following Kaggle challenge, and follow the instructions there to provide a solution:

 - https://www.kaggle.com/c/house-prices-advanced-regression-techniques